JetBrains/intellij-sdk-docs/topics/appendix/tools/gradle_intellij_plugin/tools_gradle_intellij_plugin_faq.md

 ```

 Because of that, JaCoCo – and other external tools that rely on classes available in the bootstrap class loader – fail to discover plugin classes.

+In addition, if the code instrumentation is enabled (see [`intellij.instrumentCode`](tools_gradle_intellij_plugin.md#intellij-extension-instrumentcode)), it's required to switch to the compiled and instrumented output instead of a default compiled classes.

-You have to apply the following changes to your Gradle configuration file:
+The following changes to your Gradle configuration file:

 <tabs group="languages">
 <tab title="Kotlin" group-key="kotlin">